AndraCristiana07/Recipe_finder/README.md

 - [x] Modify search to not fetch recipes untill there's at least 2 characters as input
 - [x] Make search by ingredients bar and functionalities in backend
 - [x] Make sure pagination works on every type of page
+- [x] Make download recipe button to download a pdf of the recipe page
 - [x] Add "create a recipe" button and make page for it
 - [x] Add functionalities for add recipe and update the json